Gr4pha/hyperledger-blockchain-and-iot/readme.md

 ### Project description

-Project which aims to test and measure the behavior of the Hyperledger Fabric blockchain regarding a simple end to end testing scenario including goods transportation and IoT tracing.

-We have implemented a simple scenario into different chaincodes / smart-contracts.
+The project aims to test and measure the behavior of the Hyperledger Fabric blockchain and IoT device.
+We have implemented a simple scenario into different chain codes (smart contracts).
 We have simulated the data providing by IoTs through NodeRED.
 And we have tested and measured some metrics thanks to bash scripts.

 ### Scenario

 Goods have to be carried from a provider to a receiver thanks to a transporter.
 We assume that goods are still stored in warehouses, except when they are carrying.
-The provider is in Germany and the receiver is in France.
-Authorities must be notified for each transport and have to grant the transport, even in case of cross-border transportation.
-IoT devices can be attached to goods or trucks or warehouses in order to collect data such as humidity rate, GPS geolocation, or temperature.
+The provider is in Germany, and the receiver is in France.
+Authorities must be notified for each transport and must grant the transport, even in cross-border transportation.
+IoT devices can be attached to goods or trucks or warehouses to collect data such as humidity rate, GPS geolocation, or temperature.

 ### Details